-If you’re an animal lover and have an interest in learning about domestic, exotic and farm animals, studying animal care sound absolutely perfect for you!
+If you’re an animal lover and have an interest in learning about domestic, exotic and farm animals, studying animal care sounds absolutely perfect for you!

-An average day at The Sheffield College could include anything from dog grooming and handling birds of prey, to dealing with exotic snakes.
+A typical day at The Sheffield College could include anything from dog grooming and handling birds of prey, to dealing with exotic snakes.
 Some of our students spend time at Whirlow Hall Farm gaining work experience too.
-We promise a day in animal care is never boring!
+We promise a day in animal care is far from boring!